linxule/linxule.github.io/_pages/about.md

 # Research Interests

 My research focuses on the intersection of new forms of organizing and decentralized governance.
-Empirically, my work focuses on how social and algorithmic mechanisms enable decentralized communities to develop and adapt their governance.
+Empirically, my work focuses on how social and algorithmic mechanisms enable decentralized communities (e.g., Decentralized Autonomous Organizations or DAOs) to develop and adapt their governance.
 Methodologically, my work combines a grounded theory approach with AI-based analysis tools.
 Overall, my research aims to advance theory on the dynamics enabling organizational design in the digital age.

   > [More from the past](https://linxule.com/posts/2020/05/so-what-are-you-studying/)